cakcora/chartalist/README.md

 Chartalist is the first blockchain machine learning ready dataset platform from unspent transaction output and account-based blockchains.

 The Chartalist package contains:
+1. Dataloaders which automate and handle the download of datasets from a single package import and a simple two-argument function call.
+2. Ability to reference and use the downloaded dataset directly after download as a Pandas DataFrame.

 ## Installation
 1. Download this repository and extract the contents to a desired location.